 Medical and dental residents and medical and dental interns at Georgia Regents University (BoR Minutes, 1986-87, p.
 340).

 Full-time employees in the public schools of Georgia or the Technical College System of Georgia (BoR Minutes, October 2008), their spouses, and their dependent children.
 Teachers employed full-time on military bases in Georgia shall also qualify for this waiver (BoR Minutes, 1988-89, p.
 43).

 Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments.

 Military personnel, their spouses, and their dependent children stationed in or assigned to Georgia and on active duty.
 Military personnel, their spouses, and their dependent children may continue waiver eligibility if:

 - The military sponsor is reassigned outside of Georgia, and the student(s) remain(s) continuously enrolled and the military sponsor remains on active military status;

 - The military sponsor is reassigned out-of-state and the spouse and dependent children remain in Georgia and the sponsor remains on active military duty; or,

 - The active military personnel and their spouse and dependent children are stationed in a state contiguous to the Georgia border and live in Georgia.
 (BoR Minutes, February 2009; October 2013)

 Research University Graduate Students

-Graduate students attending the University of Georgia, the Georgia Institute of Technology, Georgia State University, and the Medical College of Georgia, which shall be authorized to waive the out-of-state tuition differential for a limited number of graduate students each year, with the understanding that the number of students at each of these institutions to whom such waivers are granted, shall not exceed the number assigned below at any one point in time:
+Graduate students attending the University of Georgia, the Georgia Institute of Technology, Georgia State University, and Georgia Regents University, which shall be authorized to waive the out-of-state tuition differential for a limited number of graduate students each year, with the understanding that the number of students at each of these institutions to whom such waivers are granted, shall not exceed the number assigned below at any one point in time: